ShinobuAmasaki/img2nc/README.md

 $ img2nc -d ./dat -o out.nc -r 338/341/24/27
 ```

-You can see how to use the optional arguments with `img2nc -h`.
+We can see how to use the optional arguments with `img2nc -h`.

-After the execution, you will get the NetCDF file `out.nc`.
+After the execution, we will get the NetCDF file `out.nc`.

 #### Parallel Processing
 Execute `img2nc` with `mpiexec`.